-Our medical team will diagnose ringworm by examining the affected area and potentially other areas of your body, as it's common for the infection to spread.
-Sometimes, a sample of the infected skin, hair, or nail may be collected and sent to a lab to confirm whether it contains any fungi that cause ringworm.
+To diagnose ringworm, our medical team may, among other things, examine the affected area and potentially other areas of your body, as it's common for the infection to spread.
+Sometimes, a sample of the infected skin, hair, or nail may be collected and sent to a lab to confirm whether it contains any fungi that caused the ringworm.

 Ringworm is treated with antifungal medicine that comes in a variety of forms, such as creams, ointments, and pills.
 The type of medication will depend on the area of your body that needs treatment.

 It's also important to use your antifungal medicine for as long as prescribed.
 Otherwise, the infection may fail to clear and could make ringworm harder to treat.

 Shingles (herpes zoster) is a viral infection that causes a painful rash, which most commonly appears on your torso as a strip of blisters that will extend around your right or left sides.
 However, the rash can happen anywhere on the body.
 While it is typically a benign self-limiting rash, some sites may indicate a more urgent condition, particularly the tip of the nose, which can indicate involvement of the nerves of the eye.